How is the hijab row threatening Indian secularism? | DW | 23.03.2022

 Additionally, with the aim of bringing school children closer to Hinduism, the western state of Gujarat's education department just announced the inclusion of the Bhagavad Gita, one of the holy scriptures, in the state's school curriculum.
 There are additional proposals to have it included in schools across the country.

-At a time when religious intolerance is widening the divide between Hindus and Muslims in the country, activists feel it is important to emphasize the richness of the common cultural heritage of the two communities.
+At a time when religious intolerance is widening the divide between Hindus and Muslims in India, activists have said it is important to emphasize the richness of the common cultural heritage of the two communities.

 In India, there are a few well-known shrines that are frequented by followers of different religions, among them, the St. Michael's Church in Mumbai.